gaucho-labs/leptos-query/README.md

 Then in your app, render the devtools component.
 Make sure you also provide the query client.

-It will by default only show in development mode.
-It will not be shown, or included in binary when you build your app in release mode.
+Devtools will by default only show in development mode.
+It will not be shown, or included in binary, when you build your app in release mode.
 If you want to override this behaviour, you can enable the `force` feature.

 ```rust